moonbeam-foundation/moonbeam/runtime/moonbeam/tests/xcm_emulator_tests/COVERAGE.md

 boundary.
 Trust-backed assets (USDT, etc.) from Asset Hub work because AH is the reserve for those assets — a straightforward reserve transfer.

-### 10. 3-chain multi-hop limitations

-A single-XCM transfer B→C through reserve A (using `InitiateTransfer`) is not yet fully supported with the real Moonbeam executor.
-The 3-chain test uses two proven single-hop legs (B→A, then A→C) to achieve the same net effect.

 ---

 ## Remaining Limitations